magento-research/pwa-devdocs/src/pwa-buildpack/reference/pwa-dev-server/index.md

 To get the best performance from the ServiceWorker, set `config.output.publicpath` to the `publicPath` value once the `devServer` is created but before creating a ServiceWorker plugin.

+## Choosing an ID

+The `PWADevServerOptions.id` property is used to create the dev domain name.
+We recommend using the theme name for this value, but you can use any domain-name-safe string.

+If you are developing several copies of a theme simultaneously, use this ID to distinguish them in the internal tooling.

+## Change origin feature

+The `PWADevServerOptions.changeOrigin` property toggles an experimental feature that tries to parse HTML responses from the proxied Magento backend and replaces its domain name with the dev server domain name.

+[change origin feature]: #change-origin-feature
+[unique ID]: #choosing-an-id
 [`devServer`]: https://webpack.js.org/configuration/dev-server/
 [Promise]: https://webpack.js.org/configuration/configuration-types/#exporting-a-promise
 [`LocalProjectLocation`]: {{ site.baseurl }}{%link pwa-buildpack/reference/object-types/index.md %}#localprojectlocation